In this article, I’ll review the best web hosting providers in the world.

 – the ability to transfer or clone the site to any other server (same or different provider);

 – the ability to change the server for more expensive or cheaper one;

-– the possibility of a smooth and easy migrating the site from another hosting company using the Cloudways WordPress Migrator plugin;
+– the possibility of a smooth and easy migration of any site from another hosting company using Cloudways WordPress Migrator plugin;

 – no forward contracts, the possibility of cancellation at any time;